popstas/scad-models/README.md

 - Kits - model set from several models
 - Share - send link to tuned model
 - Printer-friendly - STL filenames optimized
+- Save as preset to reuse parameters

+Custom presets are stored in `data/user-presets/<model>/<name>.json` and loaded on startup.

 ## Models
 - Funnel